kwdowicz/remote_hash_map/readme.md

-Sure, here is the content in a single cell format for easy copying:
 # Remote Hash Map

 This project implements a distributed node cluster management system using gRPC.
 The system includes two main components: